Skills for Life and Work

 What is Skills for Life and Work?

-Skills for Life and Work is designed for young people aged 16 - 17, with extended age eligibility for young people with a disability up to age 22 and up to age 24 for those from an in-care background.
+The programme is primarily for young people aged 16–17, with extended eligibility up to 22 (disability) and up to 24 for those from an in-care background.

 Wallet showing three notes, £20, £10 and £5

-• Vocational qualification.
+• Vocational qualification

-• Employability and Personal Development qualifications.
+• Employability and Personal Development qualifications

-• Essential Skills – Literacy, Numeracy, ICT.
+• Essential Skills – Literacy, Numeracy, ICT

-• Work Placement / College Projects.
+• Work Placement / College Projects

 Why?

-Skills for Life and Work is delivered across three strands
+Skills for Life and Work is delivered across three strands:

 Smiling male student holding a tablet computer